H2NCH2COOH/jefferson/README.md

 - `JFFS2_COMPR_ZLIB`, `JFFS2_COMPR_RTIME`, and `JFFS2_COMPR_LZMA` compression support
 - CRC checks - for now only enforced on `hdr_crc`
 - Extraction of symlinks, directories, files, and device nodes
-- Detection/handling of duplicate inode numbers.
-Occurs if multiple JFFS2 filesystems are found in one file and causes `jefferson` to treat segments as separate filesystems

 Usage
 ============